Setting the Standard

 What is Setting the Standard?

-Setting the Standard is a pan-London project to ensure Bed & Breakfasts and Studio Apartments, used by local authorities for temporary accommodation meet the minimum required quality standards whilst inspected on a more frequent basis than other House of Multiple Occupancy (HMO) type accommodation due to their use as accommodation for homeless households.
+Setting the Standard is a pan-London project to ensure Bed & Breakfasts and Studio Apartments used by local authorities for temporary accommodation meet the minimum required quality standard whilst being inspected on a more frequent basis than other Houses in Multiple Occupation (HMO) accommodation, due to their use as accommodation for homeless households.

 The project links together a dedicated central inspections team, with a new, purpose-built Setting the Standard IT system to share inspections data across the participating boroughs.